openresty/opm/README.md

     upload              Upload the package tarball to the server.
 This command always invokes the build command automatically right before uploading.

     clean AUGUMENT...
 Do cleaning jobs.
-Currently valid option is "dist",  which cleans up the leftovers of the opm build command.
+Currently valid agument is "dist",  which cleans up the leftovers of the opm build command.

 ```

 [Back to TOC](#table-of-contents)